 artistic to attract attention.
 While we do not think an arts and economic development strategy is right for every downtown, for some it will be the right formula.

-Concert and theatre space obviously would be valuable for evening hour traffic.
+Concert and theatre space obviously would be valuable for evening hour traffic, as well as pop-up night clubs.

 Former restaurants can be converted into pop-up restaurants that plan only to be open for a few months, testing out a concept or providing a needed creativity spree for a chef or kitchen crew that has grown tired of the routine and needs a new challenge.
 Immigrants also can add to the restaurant scene.